-Here we will provide International pharmaceuticals GMP and cGMP Guidelines like USFDA cGMP, ICH GMP, WHO GMP etc. We will also provide important GMP guidelines from India (Schedule M).
+Here we will provide international pharmaceuticals GMP and cGMP Guidelines like USFDA cGMP, ICH GMP, WHO GMP, Schedule M (India) etc.

 GMP Guidelines covers in detail all process of production, record keeping, raw materials, premises, equipment, packaging and personnel etc. It signifies that pharmaceutical company must keep upgrading itself with modern technology, equipment etc.

 Most Important GMP guidelines around the world are following

 An company desirous of exporting pharmaceutical products to USA or manufacturing in USA must ensure that its facilities get USFDA approval.
 USFDA cGMP guidelines along-with ICH GMP guidelines can be followed to ensure the compliance.

 FDA ensures the quality of drug products by carefully monitoring drug manufacturers’ compliance with its Current Good Manufacturing Practice (CGMP) regulations.
 The CGMP regulations for drugs contain minimum requirements for the methods, facilities, and controls used in manufacturing, processing, and packing of a drug product.

 The regulations make sure that a product is safe for use, and that it has the ingredients and strength it claims to have.

 The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) is an initiative that brings together regulatory authorities and pharmaceutical industry to discuss scientific and technical aspects of pharmaceutical product development and registration.